Yiru-Jiao/spclt/readme.md

 # Structure-preserving contrastive learning for spatial time series

 This study was first submitted to ICLR 2025 and got rejected.
-Its record on OpenReview is at https://openreview.net/forum?id=sz7HdeVVHo

-After revision based on the advices from ICLR reviewers and extension for more scientific insights, we are submitting a new paper (preprinted at [arXiv](https://arxiv.org/abs/2502.06380)) to a journal.
+Its record on OpenReview is at https://openreview.net/forum?id=sz7HdeVVHo.
+After revision based on the advices from ICLR reviewers and extension for more scientific insights, we submitted a new paper to [Artificial Intelligence for Transportation](https://www.sciencedirect.com/journal/artificial-intelligence-for-transportation) and it got published.
+The paper is open-accessible at https://doi.org/10.1016/j.ait.2025.100031 and [arXiv](https://arxiv.org/abs/2502.06380).
 This code repository is provided for repeating the experiments and reusing the proposed methods.

 ## Highlights
 - Regularisers at two scales are introduced for contrastive learning of spatial time series.